OmegaPointZero/nodechan/README.md

     + Open images in new tab/open in page/fit to page
     + WebM's play with/without sound
 + Country Flags based on IP Address location
-+ When update button used, also update thread metadata
 + Realign the way post information is rendered and aligned
 + Run tests of posts of various lengths render properly
 + MAKE EVERYTHING RESPONSIVE AND LOOK GOOD ON MOBILE, that needs a lot of work